-From Ferraris to flying taxis: Q&A with Lilium’s new Head of Product Design
+From Ferraris to flying taxis: Q&A with Lilium’s new head of Product Design

 Some designers take it as a job.
 Other people just live it.
 And design is all about making the world a better place not a prettier place.
 That’s [just] a consequence of making it a better place, but making it a better place is what the end goal should be.
 It’s a shame that there aren’t more designers in the world thinking about making the world a better place.

 TC: How did you get this job ?
 Did they come to you?
-Were you just like, ‘I’ve done cars, I want to do something new’?
+Were you just like, “I’ve done cars, I want to do something new”?

 It was fate, that thing when two separate paths suddenly collide.
 I think it was more like that.
 I’d left McLaren in November 2017, not because I was frustrated or anything like that but because I thought there was something bigger than just designing products that nobody really needs, they just desired and want.
 What was I doing, I was just clogging up the road networks even more and not making the world a better place, probably a more exciting place, but not socially better.
 And so I left with my ideas of starting my own design studio, which I’ve been sort of kicking off, in terms of how to improve the world, and then I heard about Lilium and Lilium contacted me.